Is There a Morning After Pill Available for Dogs to Stop Pregnancy?

 - Other drugs are available in some countries.

-If you want to breed her so that the kids can see the “miracle of life”, you also need to know that according to the humane society of the US about every 11 seconds a dog or cat dies in the US because of pet overpopulation.
-Getting your dog spayed now is the only way to prevent her from having a litter of puppies down the road, and adding to the problem.
+If you want to breed her so that the kids can see the “miracle of life,” you also need to know that according to the US humane society, about every 11 seconds a dog or cat dies in the US because of pet overpopulation.
+Getting your dog spayed now is the only way to prevent her from having a litter of puppies down the road.

 Unless you are willing to take back and rehome every puppy you put out there, do not breed your dog.

 If you think you need to keep her intact and produce a litter of puppies because she is purebred, you should be aware that about 25% of all dogs in the shelter are purebreds.
 Having papers does not mean a whole lot to a dog on his way to death row.

 If you think your dog is pregnant and you really have no vital need to breed her in the future, take her in for a spay about two to three weeks after she goes out of heat.
 Dogs just coming out of heat bleed excessively and have problems during the spay.
 If it has been two weeks, even if she is bred her uterus should be small and the vet should not charge any extra.
 If you wait longer than this her uterus will be large and the surgery will be more difficult.